HPLT 3.0: Very Large-Scale Multilingual Resources for LLMs and MT. Mono- and Bi-lingual Data, Multilingual Evaluation, and Pre-Trained Models: Monolingual Data Preparation

 \section{Monolingual Data Preparation}

-Extraction of high-quality and richly annotated text from raw web archives proceeds through a sequence of refinement and filtering steps.
-Figure~\ref{fg:pipeline} shows the main components of our data preparation, which is an updated and extended version of the open-source HPLT pipeline by \citet{burchell-etal-2025-expanded}.
-The following paragraphs provide a high-level overview of the refinements we make to the original HPLT~2.0 pipeline.
+Extraction of high-quality and richly annotated text from raw web archives proceeds through a sequence of refinement and filtering steps.\footnote{\url{https://github.com/hplt-project/HPLT-textpipes}} Figure~\ref{fg:pipeline} shows the main components of our data preparation pipeline, which is an updated and extended version of the one used in HPLT~2.0 \cite{burchell-etal-2025-expanded}.
+The following paragraphs provide a high-level overview of the refinements we have made to the original HPLT~2.0 pipeline.

 \paragraph{Text Extraction}

 Like FineWeb and HPLT~2.0, we stick to the Trafilatura text extraction framework \cite{barbaresi-2021-trafilatura}, but we conduct a comprehensive data-driven optimization of its many hyper-parameters, emphasizing extraction quality over speed and text recall.